owncloud-archive/documentation/admin_manual/installation/linux_installation.rst

 ownCloud.
 Then run the Installation Wizard to complete your installation. (see :doc:`installation_wizard`).

+You can `still get 7.0.5
+<https://software.opensuse.org/download/package?project=isv:ownCloud:community:7.0&package=owncloud>`_, which is the latest 7.0 version.
+It is recommended to use the latest stable 8.x version, but if you wish to roll back an upgrade to 8.x, or delay upgrading, use this direct link to 7.0.5.

 .. note:: Please don't move the folders provided by this packages after the installation.
    This will break further updates.